c3g/GenPipes_Docs/docs/source/deploy/access_gp_pre_installed.rst

 DRAC Deployment
 ===============

 In this guide you will learn how to access GenPipes deployed on the servers hosted by the `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_, *formerly Compute Canada (CCDB)*.
+Once you have access to these servers you can begin using GenPipes for genomic analysis.

 .. _get_ccdb_account: